Daniel McDaniel: Personal life

 McDaniel is the son of Dale and Daniel Nolan McDaniel.
 Daniel senior was an officer in the Australian Army who, following service in the Vietnam War, raised the first counter-terrorist squadron of the SASR and retired as a lieutenant colonel.
 McDaniel is married and has one son.

+Following his retirement from the Australian Army in 2022, McDaniel became a consultant.
+He was appointed a principal of the Nous Group management consultancy firm, based in Canberra, in November 2023.